Thermorheological Characteristics of Chestnut Flour Doughs at High Consistency: Effect of kappa/iota-Hybrid Carrageenan

 Received: June 8, 2016 Accepted: September 2, 2016 Published: December 7, 2016

 Citation: Torres MD, Romani A, Chenlo F, Moreira R. Thermorheological Characteristics of Chestnut Flour Doughs at High Consistency: Effect of kappa/iota-Hybrid Carrageenan.
-Madridge J Food Tech.
+Madridge J Food Technol.
 2016; 1(1): 22-30. doi: 10.18689/mjft-1000104

-Keywords: Gluten-free; Gelatinization; Creep-recovery; DMTA; Mastocarpus stellatus red seaweed; Starch transitions
+Keywords: Gluten-free; Gelatinization; Creep-recovery; DMTA; Mastocarpus stellatus red seaweed; Starch transitions.

 Abbreviations: CCF: Commercial chestnut flour; CFF: Chestnut flour fraction; DMTA: Dynamic mechanical thermal analysis; DSC: Differential scanning calorimetry;HPMC: Hydroxypropylmethyl cellulose; KI: kappa/iota-Hybrid carrageenan; RVA: Rapid visco analyser; WA: Water absorption